What is Unbridled Healing?

 Please be mindful that Equine Assisted Learning (which is can be an awesome personal/professional development modality) is NOT therapy and should not be used for PTSD, anxiety, depression, etc… ANY of these should be approached from a therapeutic perspective with the presence of a qualified mental health professional.
 That’s not to say that people who are struggling with specific mental health concerns would not benefit from being around horses if there isn’t a mental health professional present, just that it is be ill-advised to promote any program as being designed to support those populations (1st responders, veterans, youth with anxiety, those living with depression, etc…) without the guidance and intervention of a mental health professional.

-All Eagala sessions involve a team of licensed credentialed Mental Health Professional, qualified Equine Specialists, horses and clients.
+All Equine sessions involve a team of licensed credentialed Mental Health Professional, qualified Equine Specialist, Horses and Clients.

 No horseback riding is involved.
 Instead effective and deliberate techniques are utilized where the horses become metaphoric in specific ground-based experiences.

-The basis of the Eagala Model is a belief that all clients have the best solutions for themselves when given the opportunity to discover them.
-Therapy focused experiences allow clients to explore, problem-solve, overcome challenges and discover.
+The basis of this work is a belief that all clients have the best solutions for themselves when given the opportunity to discover them.
+These focused experiences allow clients to explore, problem-solve, overcome challenges and discover.

 When you attend a program offered by Unbridled Healing ™ you will be working with both an equine specialist with thousands of hours of equine experience and a qualified mental health professional trained in various therapeutic interventions.